Bengal1/DNS-Client/README.md

 When executing the program, the program gets an IP address as an argument. the IP address must be a valid IP address of a DNS server.
 The nsclient program prompt on the stdout the user to input a domain name.
 The domain names are case insensitive, meaning: 'abcde.net' = 'AbCdE.nEt'.
-After inputting a domain name the program will return the IP addresses that corespond with the domain name, if it is in fact a valid domain name, else it will return an informative error message.
+After inputting a domain name the program will perform a [DNS Query]() and will return the IP addresses that corespond with the domain name, if it is in fact a valid domain name, else it will return an informative error message.
 #### Error messages:
 1. ERROR : INVALID NAME
 This message correspond with error code '123', and printed out when domain name is structurally not valid